-The Group does not have any intangible assets of indefinite useful life.
+The Bank does not have any intangible assets of indefinite useful life.

-Intangibles are recorded on the balance sheet at acquisition cost less any amortisation and any impairment losses.
+Intangibles are recorded in the balance sheet at acquisition cost less any amortisation and impairment losses.
 The residual value and useful life of intangible assets are subject to annual reviews.